Doing good reveals Christ’s presence in our lives.

 What if it’s not?
 What if you’re one of those people who say, “Hey, Lord, Lord, I went to that Bible church and when the games weren’t on or when I didn’t have something for the weekends…”

 What if He would say, “I never knew you.”
-And so, I don’t want anyone to do anything other than have an honest talk with God where you say, “If I’m not in, would You show me?”
+Have an honest talk with God where you say, “If I’m not in, would You show me?”
 Examine yourself.

 Why does doing good matter?
 It matters because those outside of Christ, they need to see the light to know salvation is real.
 And it matters because if you have the light, it’ll show up.
 So you need to examine yourself.
 This doing good is big stuff in Scripture.

 The third reason we do good is because it reveals the priority of our lives, verse 13.
-Notice after he says, we say no to these things and we say yes, and by the way, that word “it teaches us,” I love that word, just before we go on, “it teaches us,” it’s how a parent teaches a child.
+Notice after he says, we say no to these things and we say yes, and by the way, that word “it teaches us,” it’s how a parent teaches a child.

 So if you’re hearing, “My life’s not perfect, I wonder whether I’m a Christian,” it’s not saying you’re perfect, it’s says you’re making progress, the leaves are coming out, there’s a little fruit here, a little fruit there.
 The grace of God teaches us, it’s three steps forward and two backwards.
 You have issues, I have issues, we’re all going to have issues until Jesus comes back or you go get to see Him.